-- 1. Review of office accommodation - 2.
-Better use of technology - 3.
-Better use of external grant funding - 4.
-Identifying further opportunities for income generation - 5.
-Capital investment to generate revenue savings - 6.
-Service improvements, eg better service commissioning - 7.
-Review of shared service arrangements - 8.
-Review of staff reward packages - 9.
-Review of the structure of democratic representation - 10.Exploit synergies between service areas.
+- 1. Review of office accommodation

+- 2. Better use of technology

+- 3. Better use of external grant funding

+- 4. Identifying further opportunities for income generation

+- 5. Capital investment to generate revenue savings

+- 6. Service improvements, eg better service commissioning

+- 7. Review of shared service arrangements

+- 8. Review of staff reward packages

+- 9. Review of the structure of democratic representation

+10.Exploit synergies between service areas.

-Budget savings in relation to 3, 4, 5 and 6 have been identified within the remit of this Committee and are described below.
-Additionally, other potential budget changes have been identified which are described below under the heading 'Other savings and growth'.
-All proposed revenue budget savings and growth items are also set out in in Appendix A.
+In pursuing these lines of inquiry, it was made clear that no service could be exempt from the requirement to consider the need for transformation.
+Budget savings in relation to 1, 2, 6, 7, 8 and 9 have been identified within the remit of this Committee and are described below.
+Additionally, two further savings have been identified under the heading 'Other savings'.
+All proposed revenue budget savings are also set out in in Appendix A.